Limits and Security of Free-Space Quantum Communications: Bounds for free-space quantum communications

-See Appendix~\ref{APP_diffraction_limited} for technical details.
-Because ebits are a specific type of private bits, this inequality also provides an upper bound for the maximum rate of ebits per mode $E\leq K$ that is achievable by protocols of entanglement distribution.
-The diffraction-limited bound $\mathcal{U}(z)$ is simple, depending only on the ratio between the receiver's aperture and the spot size of the beam at the receiver.
+(See Appendix~\ref{APP_diffraction_limited} for an explicit proof).
+Let us stress that, because entanglement bits (or ebits) are a specific type of private bits, this inequality also provides an upper bound for the maximum rate of ebits per mode $E\leq K$ that is achievable by protocols of entanglement distribution.
+The diffraction-limited bound $\mathcal{U}(z)$ is simple, depending only on the ratio between the receiver's aperture $a_{R}$ and the spot size of the beam at the receiver $w_{z}$.
 Furthermore, it is not restricted to the far field ($z\gg z_{R}$).

 We can check that $\mathcal{U}(z)$ is maximized by a focused beam ($R_{0}=z$), so that $\mathcal{U}_{\text{foc}}(z)=2f_{0R}/\ln2$, where $f_{0R}:=[\pi w_{0}a_{R}/(\lambda z)]^{2}$ is the Fresnel number product of the beam and the receiver.
 However, this solution is typically restricted to short distances.
 A more robust solution, suitable for any distance, is to employ a collimated beam ($R_{0}=\infty$).
 In such a case, we write the bound